Crypto-TII/TLS1.3/rust/readme.md

 	cargo build --release

-To build and run the server program move to the *server* directory and
+To build and run the server program move to the *server* directory in a new window and

 	cargo run